jeffreykegler/hoonlint/misc/whitespace.md

 Comments count as whitespace.
 A comment is a **header comment** if it is on a line by itself.
-Header comments outside of a running or a jogging should be immediately followed by a code line or a line containing another header comment, and should align with the code or header comment which follows.
-Header comments inside of a running or a jogging should align at the anchor column.

 If a comment is not a header
 comment, it is a **rightside** comment.
 A rightside comment is